 The woman’s face brightened somewhat, as if I’d sparked some glimmer of hope.
 “Tell me then, young one, what’s your name?”

-“It’s very nice to meet you, Sepher,” she said with a gentle voice.
+“It’s very nice to meet you, Sepher,” she said with a gentle voice, extending a hand.
 “My name is Kaellax.”

 I tried to respond, but as I reached out to take her hand, the room grew immeasurably colder around me.
-I watched as her face turned concerned and a moment later my world shifted into a twisted nightmare.
+I watched her face fade away and suddenly I was in a twisted nightmare.

 I stood in the middle of a road, rain falling and screams echoing all around me.
 In front of me I saw a woman with a knife in her chest, she looked terrified, yet somehow strong in her determination not to show it.